gitbls/sdm/Docs/Command-Details.md

 * `--dhcpcd` *file* &mdash; Append the contents of the specified file to /etc/dhcpcd.conf in the Customized Image.
 * `--disable` *option* &mdash; Disable specified options in the comma-separated list.
 Supported options: `bluetooth`, `piwiz`, `swap`, `triggerhappy`, `wifi`.
     * `bluetooth` &mdash; Block bluetooth via /etc/modprobe.d/blacklist-sdm-bluetooth.conf and disable the hciuart service
     * `piwiz` &mdash; Don't run piwiz during first system boot if LXDE is installed.
 All the settings in piwiz can be accomplished in sdm.
+For Lite, the RasPiOS firstboot script that configures keyboard, etc is disabled.
     * `swap` &mdash; Disables the dphys-swapfile service.
 No service, no swap file.
     * `triggerhappy` &mdash; Disable the Triggerhappy service, which most people don't use.
 This also disables the udev rule that creates boot-time log spew.
     * `wifi` &mdash; Disable wifi via /etc/modprobe.d/blacklist-sdm-wifi.conf, which disables the onboard WiFi adapter.